-The eMath editor has a plug-in, the eMath checker, which allows you to check if your derivation is mathematically correct.
+The SD editor has a plug-in, the 4f Checker, which allows you to check if your derivation is mathematically correct.
 The checker formulates each step in the derivation as a mathematical theorem, and sends the theorem to an automatic theorem prover that runs in the cloud.
 The derivation is correct, if each step in the derivation is proved correct.
 The checker warns for each derivation step that it was not able to prove correct.

 Derivation with an Error